-Review your final grades in early January
+Review your final grades on Jan.
+3

-Grades are due early in January, so you should be able to check shortly after the new year and see all (or at least most) of your final semester grades.
+Grades are due Jan.
+2 at noon, so you should be able to check on Jan.
+3 and see all (or at least most) of your final semester grades.
 If you have questions about any final grade, reach out to the instructor over email and be specific about your concern or question!